k-ujihara/build-rdkit/README.md

 ### Preparation

 - Use Windows 10 (x64).
-- Install Visual Studio 2017 enabling C++ and C#.
+- Install Visual Studio 2017 enabling C++, C&#35; and CMAKE.
-- Install CMAKE and add installed directory to PATH.
 - Install Python into _default folder_ enabling pip using offical installer.
-- Clone this repository to some direcotry.
+- Clone this repository to some directory.
 A short name is highly recommended for the directory.
 - Download the following source archives and extract them here.
   - [RDKit](hhttps://github.com/rdkit/rdkit/) to `rdkit-Release_####_##_#`
   - [Eigen3](http://eigen.tuxfamily.org/) to `eigen-#.#.#`